Felienne/Quarto/README.md

 ### Superconjuction

-When generating SAT input, often you are creating a conjunction of lots of things. this needs to hold, and this and that.
+When generating SAT input, often you are creating a conjunction of lots of things: this needs to hold, and this and that.
 Therefore I threw in a nice little helper:

 let rec createAndClauseFromList (L: List<Term>) =
     match L with
     | a :: [] -> a
     | a::tail -> And (a, createAndClauseFromList(tail))

-Ypu put in a list of terms and you get one big conjunction.
+You put in a list of terms and you get one big conjunction.

 # How to use this library